OctopusDeploy/blog/blog/2020-09/tomcat-deployments-with-variable-replacements/index.md

 ## Deploying the application via the manager

-The second way to deploy applications to Tomcat is via the **Deploy to Tomcat via Manager** step.
+The second way to deploy applications to Tomcat is with the **Deploy to Tomcat via Manager** step.
 This step takes advantage of the API exposed by the manager application.

 To configure the step, we need to point it to the manager API of http://localhost:8080/manager, and define the credentials we added to the `tomcat-users.xml` file: